-Conway Medical Center’s Health Plaza South vaccination clinic is vaccinating over 500 people a day.
 “This is an exciting time and the beginning of the end of this pandemic,” said Dr. Murphy.
-“Treating patients at Health Plaza South and having a front row seat to history is a privilege, but the most rewarding thing is seeing my own patients finally getting their shots.
+“The most rewarding thing has been seeing my own patients finally getting their shots.
 I try to make sure they are prepared as possible for what to expect when their turn comes.”
 Here are a few of Dr. Murphy’s tips and answers to some frequently asked questions.

 What should I wear to get my vaccine?

 The vaccine is given in the deltoid muscle which is located in your shoulder and upper arm area.
 I’d recommend you wear a shirt with short sleeves so that area will be more accessible to the clinician giving you the vaccine.
 If it’s cold outside, you can wear a sweater or jacket, but just make sure you have that short-sleeved shirt underneath.

 Which arm should I get the vaccine in?

 I always recommend that my patients get a shot in their non-dominant arm, the arm they don’t use as much, because your arm can sometimes be a little sore for a few days after.
 Also, if there is an arm that you mainly lay on when you are sleeping, you may want to get your shot in the opposite arm.
 But you should be able to get the shot in either arm and still complete your day to day activities.
 If you are not able to freely move your arm after receiving a shot, which is rare, then you’d want to call your physician immediately.

 It really depends.
 Some of my patients have said that they didn’t feel a thing while others said they only felt a little prick and some pressure.
 After receiving the shot, some have said they didn’t have any discomfort.
 I’ve had others who said their arm was a little sore or had a little redness for 1-3 days after which is a normal side effect of getting any shot.